 As you browse sites for Nagios, there are only a few websites that have given information on this wonderful monitoring tool.
-So, I believe that this post would be a clear idea of what are Nagios, configuration, installation, and continuous monitoring with the Nagios.
-The tool keeps a close eye on your entire IT infrastructure, services, business processes, and the servers etc.
+So, I believe that this blog post for “Nagios Tutorial” would be a clear idea of what Nagios is, its configuration, installation, and continuous monitoring with Nagios.
+The Nagios Monitoring tool keeps a close eye on your entire IT infrastructure, services, business processes, and the servers, etc.

 The technique you must have heard about is the static analysis that is responsible to detect, respond or report the logs but the analysis is not so much accurate as expected by the organizations.
-With the Continuous monitoring, you can perform and respond each of the activities in the best possible way.
+With continuous monitoring, you can perform and respond to each of the activities in the best possible way.

-When we discuss the continuous monitoring, this is necessary that all pieces of information should be connected well like database, warehouse, security tools, security management system, AI, security intelligence, data analytics etc. Connecting different pieces together in a well-organized manner is the crux of the process that makes the continuous monitoring more successful and useful requirement by the organizations?
+When we discuss continuous monitoring, it is necessary that all pieces of information should be connected well like database, warehouse, security tools, security management system, AI (Artificial Intelligence), security intelligence, data analytics, etc. Connecting different pieces together in a well-organized manner is the crux of the process that makes continuous monitoring a more successful and useful requirement by the organizations.

-Further, the process is performed on the continuous (on-going) basis that reports immediately about the risks that can be faced by Company for its poor infrastructure.
-You can also check the behavior of networks and data analytics report when required.
-According to a saying, if you cannot ‘measure’ the risks how will you ‘manage’ them and continuous monitoring is the solution that works best here.
+Further, the process is performed on a continuous (on-going) basis that reports immediately about the risks that can be faced by the Company for its poor infrastructure.
+You can also check the behavior of networks and data analytics reports when required.
+According to a saying, if you cannot ‘measure’ risks how will you ‘manage’ them and continuous monitoring is the solution that works best here.

 Let us have some hands-on practice by this quick tutorial i.e. Nagios Installation and Configuration.

-At this step, you need to first set the password for web interface by typing the following command over terminal – Retype the password to confirm it.
+At this step, you need to first set the password for the web interface by typing the following command over the terminal.
+Retype the password to confirm it.
 Now open the web browser and type the local hostname in the address bar.
 Here, you need to enter the username and the password that is just given by you.
 By default, the username is Nagios admin.
 You can change the username in the advanced settings option.
-Password would the same that we set earlier.
+The password would be the same that we set earlier.
 In the end, press OK.
-It will show Nagios dashboard in front of you as shown below.
-With these steps, you can monitor localhost only.
+It will show the Nagios dashboard in front of you as shown below.
+With these steps, you can monitor the localhost only.
 If you are interested in monitoring the remote host then you need to install the NRPE.

-With this Nagios Tutorial, we got the basic understanding of what is Nagios, about continuous monitoring, Nagios architecture, Nagios installation and its configuration.
+With this Nagios Tutorial, we got a basic understanding of what is Nagios, about continuous monitoring, Nagios architecture, Nagios setup, installation, and its configuration.
 I am sure you must have enjoyed reading this blog and got something really new that was needed by you.

-To know more about Nagios, you should join DevOps certification program at JanBask Training and prepare yourself for a better future and wider job opportunities across the global marketplace.
+To know more about Nagios monitoring tool, you should join the DevOps certification program at JanBask Training and prepare yourself for a better future and wider job opportunities across the global marketplace.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.